PhD in French

 All PhD students receive a five-year fellowship package that covers their tuition and health insurance and provides a stipend to cover living expenses.
 It is often possible to extend the duration of the fellowship for an additional year by teaching or through external funding, such as Fulbright, Mellon, ACLS, Ford and Chateaubriand fellowships.
 (Note that the freestanding MA program does not include a tuition waiver or stipend though limited financial aid is available.)

 Students usually teach for 3-4 years.
-In their first and fifth years they receive their fellowship but do not teach.
-Students usually begin by teaching elementary and intermediate French-language courses then progress to offering more advanced language, literature, and history courses.
+They do not teach in their first year and also have one year of ‘Dissertation Fellowship’ that exempts them from teaching.
+This is typically taken in year 5.
+Students usually begin by teaching elementary and intermediate French-language courses then progress to offering more advanced language, literature, and history courses

 Some students opt to complete the graduate certificate in comparative literature offered by the Institute for Comparative Literature and Society (ICLS) while they are working on their PhD in French.
 Admission to ICLS and completion of the certificate requires foreign language skills and coursework additional to those required by the French Department.
 Applicants who are interested in this option apply to the French Department and check the box indicating that they wish to be considered for the ICLS certificate program.